ordina-ncore/ordina-ncore.github.io/_posts/2017-06-14-stieve-verheyden-angular-forms.md

 Let’s start by using template-driven forms and see how far we get.

 # Template-driven forms
-Let's start by creating our order form with the template-driven approach.
+We will first focus on the template-driven approach.
+The first step we need to take is enabling the Angular Forms API.

 ### Import FormsModule
 In order to use Angular forms we need to import Angular’s `FormsModule`, who can be found in the `@angular/forms` module, into our application module *(AppModule.ts)*.